spekulatius/PHPScraper/websites/examples/parse-csv-json-and-xml-files.md

 ```

 ::: tip Type Casting
-Native types such as `int` and `float` are automatically casted to PHP-native types.
+Native types such as `int` and `float` are automatically cast to PHP-native types.
 :::

 ## Providing CSV Parsing Parameters

-You might want to define which *separate*, *enclosure* and *escape* to use.
+You might want to define which *separate*, *enclosure*, and *escape* to use.
 You can do so by passing an options array along:

 ```php
 $web = new \spekulatius\phpscraper;